storageos/tutorials/k8s-sandbox/001-dynamic-provisioning.md

 In this tutorial, we'll look at how you dynamically provision storage using StorageOS.

+First we need to set the environment variables that allow us to connect to the StorageOS cluster.
+`export STORAGEOS_USERNAME=storageos STORAGEOS_PASSWORD=storageos STORAGEOS_HOST=[[HOST2_IP]]`{{execute}}

 Verify that you have a healthy installation with one worker node, `node01`:

-`export STORAGEOS_USERNAME=storageos STORAGEOS_PASSWORD=storageos STORAGEOS_HOST=[[HOST2_IP]]`{{execute}}
 `storageos node ls`{{execute}}

 Now an administrator can create a Storage Class to describe the storage that can